omash03/Study-Helper/study_helper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons License.
 See the LICENSE file for more details.